bogdan-lab/csv_cli/README.md

 ```

 User can mix row and column selections in a single call in order to minimize his focus area when studying the table.
-Also, there is a invertion flag `--except`.
+Also, there is a inversion flag `--except`.
-If this flag is set to `true` utility will display all rows and columns in the table which DO NOT sutisfy selection requirements in the call.
+If this flag is set to `true` utility will display all rows and columns in the table which DO NOT satisfy selection requirements in the call.
 For example, `test.csv` content:
 ```
 Date;String;Int;Double